mkraposhin/opensdn-forwarder-basic-tutorial/tutorial.md

     veth_name=$1 #veth1
     veth_mac=00:00:5e:00:01:00
-    cont_name=contrail-tools
+    cont_name=opensdn-tools

     docker exec -ti $cont_name vif --add $veth_name --mac $veth_mac --vrf 0 --type virtual --transport virtual

-It is assumed that the container with contrail-tools package is up and running under the name **contrail-tools**.
+It is assumed that the container with opensdn-tools package is up and running under the name **opensdn-tools**.
 If so, then one types in the host OS:

     sudo bash tut-rep/scripts/make-vif veth1
     sudo bash tut-rep/scripts/make-vif veth2

-The result of this operation can be verified using **vif** utility inside **contrail-tools** container:
+The result of this operation can be verified using **vif** utility inside **opensdn-tools** container:

     vif --list